Strategic Prevention Framework for Prescription Drugs (SPF Rx)

 Through this opportunity, SAMHSA will also track reductions in opioid overdoses and the incorporation of Prescription Drug Monitoring Program (PDMP) data into needs assessments and strategic plans as indicators of the program's success.
 State applicants must have a fully operational PDMP in order to apply for the SPF Rx program.
 Tribes must coordinate with the state run PDMPs to identify opportunities for collaboration that will limit overprescribing in tribal communities.

-Eligibility is limited to states, U.S. territories, pacific jurisdictions, and tribal entities that have completed a Strategic Prevention Framework State Incentive Grant.
-Applicants also are required to have an operational state run Prescription Drug Monitoring Program.
+Eligibility is limited to states, U.S. territories, and tribal entities that have completed a Strategic Prevention Framework State Incentive Grant or a similar state-level strategic plan for the prevention of prescription drug misuse.
+Applicants also are required to have an operational state run Prescription Drug Monitoring Program (PDMP).

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.